 Fragrant spices, fruit, and pomegranate molasses cut through the richness of the lamb, resulting in a dish that is a wondrous balance of sweet, spicy and sour flavors.
 Serve it with couscous for a memorable holiday dinner.

-You can cook this dinner on the stovetop, in the oven or even in a slow-cooker.
-All will produce a lamb that will be fragrant and meltingly tender.
+You can cook this dinner on the stovetop, in the oven or even in a slow-cooker — all will produce a lamb that’s fragrant and meltingly tender.

 2 tablespoons butter

 2 tablespoons tomato paste

 1½ tablespoon pomegranate molasses

 2 poached quinces (see recipe how-to, cut each quince into 8ths)

 chopped parsley, for garnish

 Trim the lamb of any excess fat.
 Melt the butter over medium heat in a large, heavy-bottomed skillet and brown the lamb all over.
 Remove the lamb and set aside.

 Add the garlic and onions to the pan and cook for a few minutes.
 Then add the tomato paste and spices.
 Once all is fragrant, return the lamb to the pan, with just enough hot water to cover everything.
 Stir in the salt and pomegranate molasses and bring to a boil.
 Turn down the heat and simmer gently for 30 minutes.